ahdinosaur/rustforge-2025-rust-in-color/slides.md

 A common approach is to think in terms of arrays of pixels.

 But what if instead, every pixel had a position in space?

----

-### Animating in 3d spaces

-A common approach is to map a 2D projection onto a 3D surface.

-What if we animated the pixels natively in 3D?

 <!--